bever1337/gwapo/README.md

   - /training => /v2/characters, /v2/characters/:id/heropoints, /v2/characters/:id/training
   - ?
 [Should this be /pvp?] => /v2/characters/:id/skills, /v2/characters/:id/specializations, /v2/characters/:id/equipment
   - ?
 [Should this be /achievements?] => /v2/characters/:id/quests, /v2/characters/:id/sab

+## Routes file structure

+Follows similar conventions as Gatsby, Next, Astro where the filesystem mocks an HTTP-serving-HTML server.

+Routes called `outlet` or routes prefixed with `_` are presentation-only and do not contribute to paths/URLs.
+Routes prefixed with `:` are dynamic and may match any URL segment.

 ## Data Flow